Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

 Many of the companies in the cryptocurrency and blockchain world are young and growing and many of these use remote freelancers to perform all kinds of work, from proofreading, or coding to graphic design.

-At the other end of the spectrum, you can earn cryptocurrency by just following some new project on social media, sharing posts, downloading an app.
+At the other end of the spectrum, you can earn cryptocurrency by just following some new project on social media, sharing posts, and downloading an app.
 These are often referred to as microtasks.

 You can even get paid in cryptocurrencies for watching videos or ads or taking surveys.
 Setting up a faucet for a specific cryptocurrency is a way of doing this.
 The rate of pay is quite low though, I would not recommend it.